h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ## Next Steps

-Check out the next tutorial: Analyzing a Criminal Risk Scorer with DAI MLI (COMING SOON), where you will learn more about:
+Check out the next tutorial: [Risk Assessment Tools in the World of AI, the Social Sciences, and Humanities](https://training.h2o.ai/products/tutorial-5b-risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities), where you will learn more about:

  - Disparate Impact Analysis
  - Sensitivity Analysis